benedmunds/phptownhall.com/source/_posts/2014-10-16-episode-31-the-one-about-hot-dogs.markdown

 duration: "0:47:10"
 ---

-This week Ben and Phil are joined by last minute by repeat guests [Kayla Daniels] and [Matt Frost].
+This week Ben and Phil are joined last minute by repeat guests [Kayla Daniels] and [Matt Frost].

 We talk waaaaay too much about hotdogs, Phil's fun-employment, cocaine, and what's new in PHP-land.